IRELAND 11 Days

 • Enjoy Dublin's famous pub scene.
 Temple Bar is great for photos and vibes, but for cheaper, more traditional pubs, try

-The Brazen Head (Ireland's oldest), O'Donoghues Bar, Stag’s Head or The Cobblestone, known for live Irish music.
+The Brazen Head (Ireland's oldest), O'Donoghues Bar, Stag’s Head, or The Cobblestone are known for live Irish music.

 • History of Struggle: Visit Kilmainham Gaol, a former prison that played a major role in Irish independence.